uw-ne/project-software-diagramming-nuclearkatie/README.md

     """
 ```

+## Specific Tasks

-Create an issue for each function that will be need to be created.
+1. Create an issue for each function that will be need to be created.
 As your
-project continues, you can use the discussion for that issue to keep track of
+   project continues, you can use the discussion for that issue to keep track
-changes that emerge from the implementation process.
-Consider if/how sets of
+   of changes that emerge from the implementation process.
+Consider if/how
-issues make sense to combine into a project and/or contribute to a reaching a
+   sets of issues make sense to combine into a project and/or contribute to a
-milestone.
+   reaching a milestone.

+1. Add a complete outline to your README file that shows the flow among all
+   the functions you have defined.
+Include links to each issue created above.

 ## Important Considerations